Tocey/Tocey/README.md

 - 👀 I’m interested in programming languages.
 - 🌱 I’m currently learning about JavaScript.
 - 💞️ I’m looking to collaborate on anything that can help me learn faster and more efficient.
-- 📫 How to reach me ... just email me. =)
+- 📫 How to reach me ... email me or join my discord server >> https://discord.gg/yJ5dPZjuy6 =)

 <!---
 Tocey/Tocey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.